The 90-Minute SEO Audit That Actually Finds Problems Worth Fixing

 Source: web.dev/vitals, 2025 | ooty.io

-Mobile performance is weighted more heavily than desktop in Google's page experience assessment.
-If your mobile scores are significantly worse than desktop, prioritise mobile fixes first.
+Mobile performance matters more than desktop in Google's page experience assessment.
+If your mobile scores are significantly worse, fix those first.
+A mobile score below 50 is a red flag.
+Below 30 means you are actively losing rankings to faster competitors.

 Where Quick Wins Live